Have you ever wondered where to find the best dim sum in Malacca town?

 And, do you know how differently the dim sum in Singapore and Malacca could be in terms of appearance, texture, flavour and tastiness?

-Recently, we have hunted 5 best dim sum in Malacca that are worth a try!
+Recently, we have hunted 5 best dim sum in Malacca that is worth a try!

 Whether it is a short getaway or food hunting, you can always come to Malacca and try them all.